 Where to Eat – Matt Kelly, another James Beard recognized Chef, serves up authentic Spanish tapas with a Southern twist like grilled octopus or pork ribs with pepper jelly at his restaurant Mateo Bar and Tapas.

-When to Go – Might as well head to town during the summer to catch a Durham Bulls baseball game – the team made famous by the movie Durham Bulls.
+When to Go – Might as well head to town during the summer to catch a Durham Bulls baseball game – the team made famous by the movie Bull Durham.